 The earliest human settlements in Samar Province is believed to be more than 10,000 years ago as shown by stone tools found in the Sohoton Caves in Basey Municipality.

 During the early part of Spanish rule in the country, Samar was under the jurisdiction of Cebu.
 In 1735, the politico-military district of Samar-Leyte was formed.
 Twelve years later, Samar and Leyte were split into two distinct provinces.

 In 1965, the island province of Samar was split into three separate provinces namely: Northern, Eastern, and Western Samar by virtue of Republic Act No. 4221.
+In that same year, Fernando R. Veloso was elected as the first representative of the independent Western Samar to the Philippine Congess.
 Four years later, Western Samar was renamed Samar under Republic Act No. 5650.

 Go here to see all the famous people from Samar Province.